ricardoHer/react-a11y-select-alt/README.md

 * Minimal styling.

 Note: this project isn't associated with the [https://github.com/reactjs/react-a11y](react-a11y) package/project - it's an unfortunate naming collision. (v_v)

+Note 2: This project IS ASSOCIATED with the [https://www.npmjs.com/package/react-a11y-select](react-a11y-select) package/project.
+It is an extension with some improvements in the creation of select and option objects.

 ## Live Demo
 http://mikedesjardins.net/react-a11y-select/